This year's new list of updates and changes to Google's search result algorithms - 2014.

 Cutts did specify (somewhat ambiguously) that this Payday Loans update specifically targeted spammy queries, versus spammy websites.

 On the same day as his Payday Loan 2.0 announcement, Matt Cutts brought news via Twitter of a Panda 4.0 update.
-Google ceased to publically confirm refreshes to the Panda filter since the Panda Recovery Update of July, 2013, and the 4.0 label offered by Mr Cutts pretty much confirms that this Panda update is not a data refresh only.
+Google stopped publically confirming refreshes to the Panda filter since the Panda Recovery Update of July 2013, and the 4.0 label offered Cutts immediately confirmed that this update wasn't just a data refresh.

 On Tuesday May 20th, Google's Matt Cutts announced via Twitter that the next generation of Google's Payday Loan algorithm was rolled out over the previous weekend.
 This fit with the high levels of rankings flux seen by many on the 17th.